khwang0/COMP2026-2223PA2/readme.md

 ## Rules adopted in the assignment

-Please note the bold letter below to get familiar with the terminology we used in this assignment.
+Please note the **bold word** below to get familiar with the terminology we used in this assignment.

 * We will assume there are four **players** in this game.
 * Each player will be first **dealt with 10 cards** to form their **hand cards**.
 * The aim of the game is to minimize the **score** a player received.
-* Scores are summed by the number of **bull heads** on each card of a player's **score pile (or just "pile")**.
+* Scores are computed by adding the number of **bull heads** on each card of a player's **score pile (or just "pile")**.
 * There are four **stacks** on the table.
-* Each turn player plays their card will be compared with the **top card** of each stack.
-Their card will be placed to a correct stack so that the **number** of top card of this stack is smaller than the **number** of the played card.
-In addition, if multiple stacks have top cards smaller than the played card, the stack with largest top card will be selected.
+* Each turn player plays their card at the same time.
+These cards, in ascending order of their **number**, will be compared with the **top card** of each stack.
+Their card will be placed to the top of a correct stack, so that the **number** of top card of this stack is smaller than the **number** of the played card.
+In addition, if multiple stacks have top cards smaller than the played card, the stack with the largest top card will be selected.
 * Whenever a stack has 6 cards, the player who play the 6th card will need to **move the entire stack** to his score pile.